robincanlas/robincanlas-server-typescript/README.md

 ### How do I get set up? ###

-* run npm start or npm run serve for development
+* run npm start or npm run start:dev for development
 * run npm run build for production